ric-sar/ultimate_phd_student_guide/what_is_a_phd.md

 The main way to find a PhD is through **reference**.
 Usually your thesis supervisor at Bachelor or Master Degree can help in the process by providing a nice cover letter to the chosen university.
 Also, having **potential advisors** may help to join in a specific lab or school.

-Alternatively, you can look bt yourself on top universities websites (take a look at [QS University ranking](https://www.topuniversities.com/university-rankings)) which list all their open PhD positions with application guidelines and (usually yearly) deadlines.
+Alternatively, you can look by yourself on top universities websites (take a look at [QS University ranking](https://www.topuniversities.com/university-rankings)) which list all their open PhD positions with application guidelines and (usually yearly) deadlines.
 Some portals to look for PhD courses exist but they do not list every PhD position.
 Here you a list of portals to look for:
 * [Find A PhD](https://www.findaphd.com/phds/)